 Note: There will be no clearance sent via the traditional ACARS method.
-Flight crew must fly current flight plan or as amended by ATC (what is loaded in the FMS).
+Flight crew should continue the flight in accordance with their existing ATC clearance.

 Note: If ATC cannot accept the requested OEP altitude, the closest oceanic FL to the one requested (RCL) will be determined and a clearance to climb or descend issued prior to the OEP.
 The "MAX FL" will never be violated.